AlmiraVelic/AlmiraVelic/README.md

 <h1 align="center">Hi 👋, I'm Almira</h1>
 <h3 align="center">A passionate IT Student from Klagenfurt (Austria)</h3>

 - 🔭 I’m currently working on **Semper Tibi**.
-THis is my Master Thesis project for an Android App, that helps people in daily life by managing their mental health.
+This is my Master Thesis project for an Android App, that helps people in daily life by managing their mental health.

 - 🌱 I’m currently learning **Kotlin**